 This guide has been created for system administrators.

 Edays supports the function of importing the balance for the entitlement in your system at a bulk level.
-This function will allow you to export a CSV file that you can amend and import back into Edays, to update the balance for both current and next year entitlement.
+This function will allow you to export a CSV file that you can amend and import back into Edays, to update the balance for both the current and next year's entitlement.

 - Navigate to Admin tools > Admin panel.